4d/4D-Mobile-App/README.md

 You could download a full packaged and compiled version from the [latest release](https://github.com/4d/4D-Mobile-App/releases/latest)

-or launch this command line on macOS in your database root folder:
+or launch this command line on macOS (or windows using MINGW64/git bash) in your database root folder:

 ```bash
 cd Your/Base/Path